Before presidential libraries, there were presidential houses, and every New England state has at least one.

 Today, Yale uses the building for its Economics Department.

 Americans grew familiar with the Bush compound during the presidency of George H.W.
 Bush, who held news conferences while staying there.
-His son, George W. Bush, also visited the home during his presidency.
-A half dozen world leaders -- and George H.W.
+His son, George W. Bush, also stayed at the home during his presidency.
+So did a half dozen world leaders -- and George H.W.
 Bush's political opponent, former president Bill Clinton.

 The Bush family has used the Walker Point estate since the days of George H.W.
 Bush's great-grandparents.